-Management consider the areas set out below to be those where critical accounting judgements have been applied and the resulting estimates and assumptions may lead to adjustments to the future carrying amounts of assets and liabilities.

-- 1. Judgement is applied in determining the value and timing of certain income items to be recognised in the financial statements.
-This includes determining when performance related conditions have been met. - 2.
-Determine whether leases entered into by the College either as a lessor or a lessee are operating or finance leases.
-These decisions depend on an assessment of whether the risks and rewards of ownership have been transferred from the lessor to the lessee on a lease by lease basis.
+Management consider the area set out below to be where critical accounting judgements have been applied and the resulting estimates and assumptions may lead to adjustments to the future carrying amounts of assets and liabilities.
+Judgement is applied in determining the value and timing of certain income items to be recognised in the financial statements.
+This includes determining when performance related conditions have been met.